Skip to main content

 When was Saddle added to Minecraft?

-Saddle was added in the original 1.0 release and is part of the current 1.21 release.
+Saddle was added in the original 1.0 release.